-Course Outline ENG 2MM3
+Course Outline Engineer 2MM3

 Electrical Circuits & Power